dleyan/STGAN/README.md

 `node_dist.txt` represents the distance between nodes.

 We also provide the information of the selected sensors in our paper, the file is `vds_info.csv`.

+> If you have any question about the code or the paper, please contact me by email (dleyan@mail.ustc.edu.cn).